mgedmin/check-manifest/README.rst

 ignore-default-rules
     If set to ``true``, your ``ignore`` patterns will replace the default ignore list instead of adding to it.

+ignore-bad-ideas
+    A list of newline separated filename patterns that will be ignored by check-manifest's generated files check.
+Use this if you want to keep generated files in your version control system, even though it is generally a bad idea.

 .. |buildstatus| image:: https://api.travis-ci.org/mgedmin/check-manifest.svg?branch=master